Cinema release of Prima Facie with Jodie Comer makes over £2 million at UK box office

 The Jodie Comer effect is doing wonders for the stage!

 Comer's recent West End debut won critical and audience praise, and it seems the success doesn't stop there.
-The National Theatre Live production of Suzie Miller's text has just crossed the £2 million mark at the box office, and has, in the process, become the highest-grossing theatre film in UK and Ireland cinemas.
+The National Theatre Live production of Suzie Miller's text has just crossed the £2 million mark at the box office, and has, in the process, become the highest-grossing theatre film in UK and Ireland cinemas since the pandemic.

 The NTLive team spoke to us today, estimating that 140,000 people have watched Prima Facie in over 700 UK cinemas so far, achieving over £2.16 million at UK box office as of yesterday.